simulot/immich-go/readme.md

 # Release notes

+## Release 0.2.1
+- Fix of -album option. uploaded images will be added into the album.
+Existing images will be added in the album if needed.

 ## Release 0.2.0
 - When uploading from a directory, use the date inferred from the file name as file date.
 Immich uses it as date of take.
 This is useful for images without Exif data.
 - `duplicate` command check immich for several version of the same image, same file name, same date of capture